17 Delicious High-Protein Snacks to Beat the Afternoon Slump

 A high-protein diet is essential for maintaining good health and energy throughout the day.
 But it can sometimes be hard to know what protein snacks are healthy, low in added sugar, and meet your calorie intake.

 You may also have goals to eat low-carb, gluten-free, or vegan.
-If so, you'll still have variety as you look through the tasty snack options below.
+If so, as you look through the tasty snack options below, you'll still have variety.

-So let's dive into 17 delicious, high-protein snack ideas that will give you sustained energy without the crash.
+So, let's explore 17 delicious, high-protein snack ideas that will give you sustained energy without the crash.

 Disclaimer: Some entries contain affiliate links, meaning I will earn a small percentage for any purchases made.
 This does not affect your price.